 - Indulge in Self-study: Those who don’t want to spend much on a coaching center may switch into self-study mode.
 Unlike coaching centers, while indulging in self-study, you will be depending on yourself instead of trainers to prepare for bank exams.
 Today, most of the information and study materials are available online which can help you prepare and study on your own for the upcoming entrance tests.

 - Refer Books, Previous Question Papers & Guides: The best way to prepare for Bank Entrance Exams is by referring to books as well as studying previous year’s solved question papers & guides or workbooks.
 Such books, guides or Question Paper Solutions are easily available in bookstores which can help you prepare easily from your home.
 The cost of these books can range anywhere from Rs.
 100 – Rs.
 1000.
-You can buy these books from the internet too.
+You can buy these books on the internet too.

 4. Be smart: